Are you scared or excited of forthcoming groundbreaking innovations?

 Yours, PFV

-After this letter, for almost 10 years, he didn’t write anything as he told me.
+After this letter, for almost 10 years, my mentor didn’t write anything as he told me.

 His creative awareness about writing was completely gone.